-In the SBI Clerk Exam, the Mains paper syllabus consists of the General awareness section, which requires the candidates to stay updated with the current affairs of India and the world.
-An aspirant must-read newspaper daily and listen to current news.
+In the SBI Clerk Exam, the main paper syllabus consists of the General Awareness section, which requires the candidates to stay updated with the current affairs of India and the world.
+An aspirant must read the newspaper daily and listen to current news.

-Finally, stay consistent and stay focussed till the day you appear for the SBI Clerk Exam.
-With your hard work and thorough preparations with tips given, you can surely crack the SBI clerk exam in one attempt.
+Finally, stay consistent and stay focused till the day you appear for the SBI Clerk Exam.
+With your hard work and thorough preparations with the tips given, you can surely crack the SBI clerk exam in one attempt.